-Nefertiti's family tree is mostly conjectured with two prevailing theories.
-Some historians believe her father to be Ay, who was an important advisor to several pharaohs, including Nefertiti's future husband.
+Nefertiti's parentage is mostly conjectured with two prevailing theories.
+Some historians believe her father to be Ay, who was an important advisor to the royal family, including Nefertiti's future husband.
 (Ay even became pharaoh himself after King Tut's death in 1323 BCE.)
-Other academics speculate that Nefertiti was a princess from the Mittani kingdom in northern Syria.
+Other academics speculate that Nefertiti was a princess from the Mitanni kingdom in northern Syria.

 She held many titles.

 Like most royalty, Nefertiti held many titles during her time in power, including:

 - Lady of the Two Lands

 - Mistress of Upper and Lower Egypt